Gufram: History

-Gufram was founded in 1966 by furniture manufacturer Gugliermetto Fratelli Mobile (Grosso, Torino) as a brand and creative lab for the company to experiment with modern furniture production.
+Gufram was founded in 1966 by furniture manufacturer Gugliermetto Fratelli Mobile (Grosso, Turin) as a brand and creative lab for the company to experiment with modern furniture production.
 (Note: The Vitra Design museum site states that "the company changed its name to Gufram in 1966".
 [Nb: Gufram is a portmanteau composed of the first letters of each word in the company's previous name: Gugliermetto Fratelli Mobile.])

-Influenced by the early 1960s' avant-garde artistic culture in Torino and the radical architectural experimentation of the period, the Gugliermetto brothers began to explore new forms and new materials to use in the production of design projects.
+Influenced by the early 1960s' avant-garde artistic culture in Turin and the radical architectural experimentation of the period, the Gugliermetto brothers began to explore new forms and new materials to use in the production of design projects.
 Adapting materials such as polyurethane foam, which was widely used as a packing insulant in the transportation industry, allowed Gufram to manufacture entirely new and radical furniture typologies.

 At the initiative of creative director Giuseppe Raimondi, who joined the company in 1966, (Note: Some references state that Raimondi joined Gufram (or its precursor) in 1965.
 Better source(s) needed.)
 Gufram began collaborations with emerging artists of the time such as Ugo Nespolo and Piero Gilardi of the Arte Povera movement; architects Studio 65, Guido Drocco and Franco Mello, Giorgio Ceretti, Pietro Derossi and Riccardo Rosso (Gruppo Strum); and the mathematician and theoretical physicist Tullio Regge, who "transformed a mathematical quartic function into a volume with intentionally ergonomic characteristics" for the design of his Detecma seat.